 Hello in Chinese 👋🏽 20 Ways To Greet Someone in Mandarin

-Hello in Mandarin Chinese // 20 Ways To Greet Someone in Mandarin
+Hello in Mandarin Chinese // 20 Top Ways To Greet Someone in Mandarin

-That’s right, we’re not even counting Cantonese or Shanghainese greetings.
+And that’s not even counting Cantonese or Shanghainese greetings!

 1. 你好 – Nǐ hǎo

-The standard, well-known greeting which is one of the first things anyone learning Mandarin will learn.
-Literary means “you good” and can be used in a variety of situations.
+你好The standard, well-known greeting which is one of the first things anyone studying Mandarin will learn.
+It literary means “you good” and can be used in a variety of situations.

 2. 您好 – Nín hǎo